ctkelley/SIAMFANLEquations.jl/README.md

 __Please, please__, do not send me PRs.
 If you find
    1.  a bug (programming or performance) in the codes,
-   2. confusion, lack of clarity, or errors in the installation instructions,
+   2. confusion, lack of clarity, or __errors in the installation instructions__,
        1. I would __really like__ some Windows users to try this stuff, especially the notebooks.
    3. something I could do in the user interface to help you do your work ...
        1. that won't break other stuff or make the code opaque